 Or, even better, why not just drop in villages earlier on the day, for lunch or coffee?
 Driving in daylight is nicer than at dark.

 Enjoying Lunch in a Mallorcan Village:

 So, now you know what our five top tips are to discover new things on your Mallorca dream vacation.
 Buenas vacaciones!
 Have a nice holiday!

 The Balearic Island of Mallorca on the map

 Mallorca is the biggest of the Spanish Balearic Islands in the Mediterranean.
 The island has one million inhabitants half of which live in Palma.
 The other Balearic Islands are Ibiza, Menorca and Formentera.

-Air connections to Mallorca are excellent and driving in Mallorca is safe and easy.
-The two languages of Mallorca are Catalan and Spanish and English is widely spoken.
+Air connections to Mallorca are good from most European countries and driving on the island safe and easy.
+The two languages spoken on the island are Catalan and Spanish, as English, too, is widely spoken.